TechnoSavage/CTF/HTB/Sherlocks_writeups/meerkat.md

 ## How many combinations of usernames and passwords were used in the credential stuffing attack?

-- Let's look at all the form submissions
+- First filter out all the form submissions

 Filter:
 ```
 http.content_type == "application/x-www-form-urlencoded"
 ```

-- Taking a closer look at a few results one can see that each one is followed by another showing **install:install**, so let's remove those
+- Reviewing the results shows a pattern that each one set of credentials is followed by another submission with **install:install**, to remove these from the results refine the filter.

 Filter: